mgao97/HyperAugment/dataset_info.md

 # Dataset Information

-This repository includes the following representative hypergraph datasets used in our study:
+This repository includes the following representative hypergraph datasets used in our study.

 ## 1. Cora Dataset
 - **Link**: [Cora](https://relational.fel.cvut.cz/dataset/CORA)